ancpazambuja/outlier_classification/INSTALL.md

 We use only python and basic libraries.

 The Containerfile provided in conf directory has all the needed modules and versions.
-More than that, one could use it containers like podman or singularity to build the environment and run in virtually any machine.
+More than that, one could use containers like podman or singularity to build the environment and run in virtually any machine.

 We strongly recommend you use containers to reproduce these notebooks in your environment.